-Regardless of which method you choose, never thaw a turkey at room temperature.
+Regardless of which turkey thawing method you choose, never thaw a turkey at room temperature.
 If you’re running low on time, try a Fresh Whole Turkey—they’re just as delicious and require little prep.

-- Thaw breast side up, in an unopened wrapper on a tray in the fridge (40 degrees F or below).
+Thaw turkey breast side up, in an unopened wrapper on a tray in the fridge (40 degrees F or below).

-- Allow at least 1 day of thawing for every 4 lbs.
+Allow at least one day of thawing for every 4 lbs of turkey.

 Cold Water Thawing

-- Thaw breast side down, in an unopened wrapper, with enough cold water to cover your turkey completely.
+Thaw turkey breast side down, in an unopened wrapper, with enough cold water to cover your turkey completely.